mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 ### Freature selection
-In our data we found that colmn 21 have alot of missing data so we remove it from our data
+In our data we found that column 21 have alot of missing data so we remove it from our data

  {% highlight Ruby %}
  dataset <- dataset[,-21]